saasbook/rag/CONTRIBUTING.md

 ```
 git checkout -b 72_add_contribution_docs
 ```
+Please ensure that each commit in your pull request makes a single coherent change and that the overall pull request only includes commits related to the specific GitHub issue that the pull request is addressing.
+This helps the project managers understand the PRs and merge them more quickly.

 Whatever you are working on, or however far you get please open a "Work in Progress" (WIP) [pull request](https://help.github.com/articles/creating-a-pull-request/) so that others in the team can comment on your approach.
 Even if you hate your horrible code :-) please throw it up there and we'll help guide your code to fit in with the rest of the project.